What are the fitness requirements for our pilgrimages?

 - Supportive walking shoes are suggested for all of our programs.

 - Courses may have extended bus journeys and some courses have off-road travel by jeep.

 - This is a dry region; water is available for purchase in the College office and on the bus.

-- The College does not have age limits, however participants over the age of 70 are required to submit a doctor’s certificate of fitness to the College.
-Please see more details under Registration – drop down button under Registration Policies.
+- The College does not have age limits, however participants over the age of 70 are required to submit a doctor’s certificate of fitness to the College to affirm that you are fit for the fitness expectations listed above.

 What do course fees include?

 - Room and board (three meals per day) from dinner on the night before course begins through until breakfast the day after the course ends.

 - All transportation for field trips and admission fees to sites and museums.

 - Travel expenses to and from the College

 - Gratuities: there is an extra US$160 charge to cover all gratuities for College staff and bus driver.
 The College will distribute gratuities fairly to all staff.